davidtchiu/davidtchiu.github.io/teaching/cs161/hwk0.me/index.md

        the existing methods that you'd written.

 [3pts] Your method names adhere to my specification, down to the
-       casing (upper case, lower case).
+       casing (upper case, lower case) of each individual character.
        Check and fix any typos and inconsistent casing before submission.

 [10pts] Correctly zipped and submitted your assignment (see below).
        Check with me or with tutors if you're not sure!